top of page

 Dystopia Chapter 27: Making More Friends

-Here’s hoping the others will get an accommodating greeting.
-Meanwhile, we continue to wander about seeking a location to secure our wagon and avoid confrontations.
-Found a front yard where, for a small fee, we could “rent” the space for the day.
+Here’s hoping the Scout Team #3 members will get an accommodating greeting.
+Meanwhile, we continue to wander about, seeking a location to secure our wagon and avoid confrontations.
+Found a front yard where, for a small fee, we can “rent” the space for the day.
 Hate to split up, but personable Frank will venture out and see where supplies might be available for purchase.
-He seems to be amendable.
-I’ll stay with the wagon.
+He seems to be agreeable.
+I will stay with the wagon.

-Trouble like rain comes and goes.
-Difficult to know the good guys from the bad guys, and I see several wandering my way, three nefarious characters.
-Sitting in the back of the wagon, doing my best not to make eye contact, feigning boredom, hoping they will pass on by.
+Trouble, like rain, comes and goes.
+Difficult to know the good guys from the bad guys, and I see several wandering my way, four, maybe five nefarious characters.
+Sitting in the back of the wagon, doing my best not to make eye contact, feigning boredom, hat pulled down, hoping they would pass on by.

 They stop.
-Wait.
-Maybe with any luck they will tootle along.
-One moves forward alongside of the wagon, horses whinny.
+Pause.
+Maybe with any luck they’ll amble along.
+One rider moves forward alongside the wagon.
+The sound of the nervous horses neighing.
 Shifting, he kicks the wagon, seeking to gain my attention.
 I lurch as if startled.
-“Afternoon,” I mumble.
+“Afternoon,” I mutter.

 “Afternoon.
-The owner reported you’re trespassing on his land… nice wagon,” the leader announces.
+The owner reported you’re trespassing on his land… nice wagon,” the leader announced.

-“We paid some old guy to park here for the day.”
+“We paid an old guy to park here for the day.”

 “Bummer, nice wagon,” he repeats.
 “We, we who.”